-Please feel free to contact the Avery County Cooperative Extension Center at 828-733-8270, if you have questions regarding the plant sale information contained here.
+Please feel free to contact the Avery County Cooperative Extension Center at 828-733-8270 if you have questions regarding the plant sale information contained here.
 Payment is expected at the time of ordering.
+If paying with cash, please have exact amount of order.
 WE DO NOT ACCEPT DEBIT OR CREDIT CARDS.

-The staff expects to distribute the plant orders on Thursday-Friday, April 16th and 17th, 2020.
+The staff expects to distribute the plant orders on Thursday - Friday, April 15th and 16th, 2021.

 Plant orders will be distributed from the Avery County Cooperative Extension Center (Heritage Park Fair Grounds) at 661 Vale Road, Newland, N.C.
 You will be contacted by phone and/or by email to confirm the pick-up date and time.

-Plant orders must be received by Wednesday, April 8, 2020.
-We would like to be able to guarantee that supplies of these varieties will hold out, but we cannot.
+Plant orders must be received by Wednesday, April 7, 2021.
+We would like to guarantee that supplies of these varieties will hold out, but we cannot.
 So, the earlier you place your order, the better.